Collaborating with KopeLion

 Protecting Wildlife Corridors in the Greater Tarangire Ecosystem

-Zoo conservationists work with partners in the Greater Tarangire Ecosystem to protect the main migration corridors for African buffalo, elephants, giraffes, wildebeests, zebras, Grant’s gazelles, Coke’s hartebeests, elands, impalas, and other important species while also working with communities to protect their livelihoods and create a win-win for wildlife and communities.
+Zoo conservationists work with partners in the Greater Tarangire Ecosystem to protect the main migration corridors for African buffalo, elephants, giraffes, wildebeests, zebras, and other important species while also working with communities to protect their livelihoods and create a win-win for wildlife and communities.

 The Tanzania Conservation Research Program